Are you considering applying for the Sandbox? Here are a few things to consider.

 - The Sandbox is not meant to be a mechanism by which out-of-state lawyers can practice in Utah without otherwise completing the requirements imposed by the Utah State Bar.

 - The Sandbox has nothing to do with selling services to the Utah State Court system.
-Authorization in the Sandbox does not make you a preferred vendor to or for the court system and will not have any influence on how the court system may or may not enter into business arrangements with your organization.
+Authorization in the Sandbox does not make you a preferred vendor to or for the court system.
+It will not influence how the court system may or may not enter business arrangements with your organization.